Carlos Arango Vélez: Children and descendants

 From his marriage to María Vega, their three daughters María Cristina, María Isabel, and María Elvira Arango Vega were born.

-María Cristina Arango married Huila politician Misael Pastrana Borrero, president of Colombia between 1970 and 1974, and from this union Juan Carlos, Andrés, Jaime, and Cristina Pastrana Arango were born.
+María Cristina Arango married Huila politician Misael Pastrana Borrero, president of Colombia from 1970 to 1974, and from this union Juan Carlos, Andrés, Jaime, and Cristina Pastrana Arango were born.
 Juan Carlos Pastrana is a journalist, and Andrés Pastrana is a prominent politician who was president from 1998 to 2002.

 María Isabel Arango married Francisco Vargas Holguín, grandson of former president Jorge Holguín Mallarino and Cecilia Arboleda Mosquera, the daughter of former president Julio Arboleda and Sofía Mosquera Hurtado, granddaughter of Tomás Cipriano de Mosquera.
 Vargas Holguín was also the great-nephew of former president Carlos Holguín Mallarino.